 Prevent is a government strategy designed to stop people becoming terrorists or supporting terrorist or extremist causes.

 The Prevent strategy covers all types of terrorism and extremism, including the extreme right wing, left wing, animal rights, environmental and splinter groups.
-More information on this strategy can be found here.

 Where to go for more information